Best MIDI Controller for Guitar (our top pick)

 Conclusion

 MIDI controllers are the single best way to apply a canvas of control over your entire rig.
 They're designed to centralize all of your effects and make everything you use most often accessible from the same spot.
 If you own rack effects processors, they're the most ideal and common way to control those units from your pedalboard without having to make changes by hand.
+Before deciding on a MIDI foot controller, we would recommend taking an inventory of the following:

 - Number of MIDI devices you want to control